Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: RESULTS

 \section{RESULTS}

 This section presents both quantitative and qualitative reconstruction results.
-We first evaluate the methods on two retrospectively SMS-accelerated datasets.
-Next, we assess performance on unseen anatomical regions and prospectively SMS-accelerated FSE and EPI.
-Finally, the impact of EPI fine-tuning sample size and the effectiveness of the LFE module are analyzed.
+The evaluation begins with the fastMRI and Longgang datasets, followed by an assessment of performance on unseen anatomical regions using the Huaxin dataset.
+A detailed analysis of the prospectively SMS-accelerated FSE and EPI datasets is then provided.
+Additionally, the impact of EPI fine-tuning sample size and the effectiveness of the LFE module are analyzed.